ahtrahddis/ahtrahddis.github.io/source/content/_index.md

 &nbsp;
 ## Mahasi Vipassana (Noting) (Burmese Theravada)

-The following links are from a website I have created, [mahasivipassana.com](https://mahasivipassana.com) (MVMR):
+The following links are from a sister-website, [mahasivipassana.com](https://mahasivipassana.com) (MVMR):

 - [Questions and Answers with Mahasi Sayadaw](https://mahasivipassana.com/docs/mahasi-qa/)